clockspot/arduino-clock/INSTRUCTIONS.md

 ## Time of day

-The time of day can be set to display in 12h or 24h format.
-When setting, it is shown in 24h so you can tell AM from PM; and when the time is changed, the seconds will reset to zero.
+The time of day can be [set](#settings-menu) to display in 12h or 24h format.

+* When setting, it is shown in 24h so you can tell AM from PM; and when the time is changed, the seconds will reset to zero.

 ## Calendar

 The calendar cycles through several displays, before returning to the time of day:

 * **The date.** Several formats are available in the [settings menu](#settings-menu).
-When setting, it will ask for the year, then the month, then the date.
+  * When setting, it will ask for the year, then the month, then the date.
 * **Day counter.** This will count down to, or up from, a date of your choice, repeating every year.
-When setting, it will ask for the month, then the date, then the direction (0 = count down, 1 = count up).
+  * When setting, it will ask for the month, then the date, then the direction (0 = count down, 1 = count up).
   * TIP: To display the day of the year, set it to count up from December 31.
   * To disable the day counter (Wi-Fi clocks only), use the [settings page](#wi-fi-support).
 * **Sunrise/sunset.** These two displays show the previous and next apparent sunrise/sunset times (indicated by `1` or `0` on the seconds tubes – during the day, it shows sunrise then sunset; at night, sunset then sunrise), in the same 12h/24h format as the time of day.
   * Specify your latitude, longitude, and UTC offset in settings.
   * To disable sunrise/sunset, set latitude/longitude to 0.
 * _Future software versions will add support for weather forecasts for Wi-Fi-enabled clocks._

 ## Alarm

 The alarm is always shown in 24h format so you can tell AM from PM.
+In place of seconds, it displays `1`/`01`/`0` to indicate **on, skip, and off,** and the display dims when the alarm is off.

-* Use **Up/Down** to switch the alarm between **on, skip, and off** (indicated by `1`/`01`/`0` on the seconds tubes, and/or high/medium/low beeps).
+* Use **Up/Down** to switch the alarm between **on, skip, and off,** indicated by high/medium/low beeps.
-	* **Skip** silences the next alarm in advance – useful if you’re taking a day off, or you wake up before your alarm.
+	* **Skip** silences the next alarm in advance (hence the `01` meaning “off then on”) – useful if you’re taking a day off, or you wake up before your alarm.
 In the [settings menu](#settings-menu), you can set the alarm to skip automatically during the work week or on weekends – and when this is active, you can also _unskip_ the next alarm by simply switching it back to **on.**
-* When the alarm [signals](#signals), press any button – once to snooze, and again to cancel the snooze / silence the alarm for the day (it will give a short low beep, and the display will blink once).
+* When the alarm [signals](#signals), press any button – once to snooze, and again to cancel the snooze / silence the alarm for the day (it will give a short low beep, and/or the display will blink once).
+  * If the alarm is set to use a [switch signal](#signal), **Alt** will silence the alarm immediately without snoozing.
 * **Fibonacci mode** wakes you gradually by starting the alarm about 27 minutes early, by beeping at increasingly shorter intervals per the [Fibonacci sequence](https://en.wikipedia.org/wiki/Fibonacci_number) (610 seconds, then 337, then 233...).
-In this mode, snooze does not take effect; any button press will silence the alarm for the day, even if the set alarm time hasn’t been reached yet.
 This mode is enabled in the [settings menu](#settings-menu), and applies only to [beeper and pulse signals](#signals).
+  * Snooze does not take effect in this mode.
+Any button press will silence the alarm for the day, even if the set alarm time hasn’t been reached yet.

 ## Chrono/Timer

 This feature can count up (chrono) or down (timer), up to 100 hours each way.
 When idle, it displays `0` (or if you have leading zeros enabled, `000000`).

 * To start and stop, press **Up**.
-  * When at `0`, this will start the chrono.
+  * While stopped, **Down** will reset to `0`.
+* To use the chrono, start from `0`.
-  * While the chrono is running, **Down** will briefly display a lap time.
+  * While the chrono is running, **Down** will display a lap time.
-* To reset to `0`, press **Down** when stopped.
+* To use the timer, hold **Select** to set it.
-* To set the timer, hold **Select**.
-It will prompt for hours/minutes first, then seconds.
+  * When setting, it will prompt for hours/minutes first, then seconds.
 For convenience, it will recall the last-used time – to reuse this time, simply press **Select** twice.
 Once the timer is set, press **Up** to start it.
   * While the timer is running, **Down** will cycle through the runout options (what the timer will do when it runs out – clocks with [beeper signal](#signals) only):
     * 1 beep: simply stop, with a long signal (default)
     * 2 beeps: restart, with a short signal (makes a great interval timer!)